smittytone/cli2c/README.md

 ./deploy.sh /device/file /path/to/uf2
 ```

 This will trick the RP2040-based board into booting into disk mode, then copy over the newly build firmware.
 When the copy completes, the RP2040 automatically reboots.
+This saves of a lot of tedious power-cycling with the BOOT button held down.

 #### Example